 We’ll also go a step further to show you a great way of adding a company logo or other image to the email template without having to host that image externally (and potentially have it blocked from displaying in your email client by default).

-TABLE OF CONTENTS
+CONTENTS

 1. How to Customise Notifications in SOLIDWORKS PDM